-Power BI Slicer is commonly used to add filters to the canvas, or to display filters on the report canvas.
-In this article we will show you, How to Create a Slicer in Power BI with example.
+Power BI Slicer is commonly used to add filters to the canvas or to display filters on the report canvas.
+Let me show you how to Create a Slicer in Power BI with an example.

 How to Create a Power BI Slicer

-In order to create a Slicer in Power BI, first Drag and Drop the Fields that you want to use as filter to Canvas region.
+To create a Power BI Slicer, drag and Drop the fields you want to filter to the Canvas region.
 In this example, we want to use Country as the Filter for this report.
 So, let me drag the Country from the Geography table to the Canvas.
-This will automatically create a Map for you.
+It will automatically create a Map for you.

-Click on the Slicer under the Visualization section.
-This will automatically convert a Map into Slicer.
-From the below screenshot, you can see the list of countries.
+Click on the Slicer under the Visualization section to convert a Map.
+From the screenshot below, you can see the list of countries.

-Create a Power Bi Slicer – Approach 2
+Create a Power BI Slicer using Drag and Drop Approach

-First, click on the Slicer under the Visualization section.
-This will automatically create a Slicer with dummy data.
+First, click on the shown icon under the Visualization section.
+It automatically creates a slicer with dummy data, as shown below.

-In order to add data to a Slicer, please drag and drop the filter field to the Fields section.
+In order to add data to it, please drag and drop the filter field to the Fields section.
 Let me add Country to the Fields section.

-For the demo purpose, let me select United States.
-From the below screenshot you can see that, the Stacked Column chart, Pie Chart, and Clustered Column charts are displaying the Sales for the united states.
+For the demo purpose, let me select the United States.
+From the screenshot below, you can see that the Stacked Column chart, Pie Chart, and Clustered Column charts display the Sales for the united states.

 TIP: By default, you can only select One field (Country) at a time.
-For multiple select, you have to toggle Single Select option from On to Off in the format section.
+You must toggle the Single Select option from On to Off in the format section for multiple selections.

-This time we selected United Kingdom.
-From the below screenshot you can see that, the filter is applied on all charts.
+This time we selected the United Kingdom.
+As you can observe that the filter is applied to all charts.

-Please click on the Format button to see the list of formatting options that are available for this Slicer.
+Please click the Format button to see the list of formatting options available for this Country Slicer.

-Use this General Section to Change the Outline Weight, Outline Color, X, Y position, Width and height of a slicer
+Use this General Section to Change the Outline Weight, Outline Color, X, Y position, Width, and height.

 Format Header of a Slicer in Power BI

-As you can see from the below screenshot, we added Background Color, Outline to bottom.
-Next, we changed the text size to 20, and Font family to Georgia.
+Here, we added Background Color and Outline to the bottom.
+Next, we changed the text size to 20 and the Font family to Georgia.

-We changed the Items (Countries) font color to Green, text size to 20, and Font family to Georgia.
+We changed the Items (Countries) font color to Green, the text size to 20, and the Font family to Georgia.

-- Show Select All: This will add Select All option to the Slicer.
+- Show Select All: It adds the Select All option to the Slicer.

-- Single Select: This will restrict the slicer selection to one item at a time.
+- Single Select: It restricts the selection to one item at a time.

-Let me select Australia, Germany, United Kingdom, and United States.
+Let me select Australia, Germany, the United Kingdom, and the United States.